ESMValGroup/ESMValCore/doc/develop/preprocessor_function.rst

         """Test that the computed result is as expected."""

         # Construct the input cube
-        # Replace this with a meaningful input cube for your computation
         data = np.array([1, 2], dtype=np.float32)
         if lazy:
             data = da.asarray(data, chunks=(1, ))